SkillsUnion/tamkeen-software/docs/3-backend/springboot-basics/maven_installation.md

 ### Creating a Maven Project

-We can create a Maven project using CLI (https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) or using VSCode.
+We can create a Maven project using <a href =  "https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html" target="_blank">CLI </a> or using VSCode.

 In the Primary Side Bar, under the Maven or Java Projects tab, click on the plus sign to create a new Maven project.